-Modern architecture is now pushing the boundaries of science and creativity – Not only they become a focal point in a city, but also challenge physics with innovative shapes and designs.
+Modern architecture is now pushing the boundaries of science and creativity – Not only do they become a focal point in a city, but also challenge physics with innovative shapes and designs.
 More, they have functional, eco-friendly, and disaster-resistant.

-National Museum of Qatar
+National Museum of Qatar (2019)

 Qatar is a wealthy small country in the Middle East, and Doha, the capital city, is a busy transiting hub between Europe and Asia with its outstanding, world-class Qatar Airways.
-The Museum of Islamic Art is a landmark of the city’s waterfront, opened in 2008; and the National Museum of Qatar is the latest addition to the city’s dramatic skyline, opening on March 28, 2019.
+The Museum of Islamic Art is a landmark of the city’s waterfront, opened in 2008; and the National Museum of Qatar (NMoQ) is the latest addition to the city’s dramatic skyline, opening on March 28, 2019.

 The museum building, shaped like a “desert rose”, was designed by French architect Jean Nouvel, and took 10 years to build.
 Jean’s previous work includes the Louvre Abu Dhabi, and NMoQ quickly becomes a new hit in his work portfolio.
 He took inspiration from “desert rose” – it is not exactly a flower, it is a colloquial name given to rose-like formations of crystal clusters of gypsum or baryte which include abundant sand grains.
 The museum was designed based on its unique shape, and it looks like a stack of rose petals on the ground from above.
-The building consists of 11 exhibition halls and it takes the audience through the journey the nation’s history, from the establishment of Qatar to the people’s lives and culture.
+The building consists of 11 exhibition halls and it takes the audience through the journey of the nation’s history, from the establishment of Qatar to the people’s lives and culture.

 The exhibits include video, arts, and music; and the “Pearl Carpet of Baroda” is definitely a highlight.
 This is a Syrian and Iraqi national treasure and the most incredible carpet ever created by human hand, embedded with over 1.5 million seed pearls, and diamonds, rubies, emeralds, and sapphire.